prashant-pilla/prashant-pilla/README.md

 - 🪙 **Web3 Builder**: Finalist @ Colosseum Hackathon | Shipped a Next.js + AI crypto dashboard → [Tabi](https://tabi-eight.vercel.app/)
 - 📦 **Ops-Ready Developer**: Built and deployed a Dockerized multi-drone simulation → [DockerHub](https://hub.docker.com/r/prashantpilla/gopher-drone-sim)
 - ✨ **Frontend that Delivers**: Designed and implemented production-ready UIs with Next.js, Tailwind, Framer Motion, and Radix UI
-- 📈 **Product Thinking**: I don’t just build what’s scoped—I ask how it scales, who it helps, and how to make it invisible and delightful
+- 📈 **Product Thinking**: I don’t just build what’s scoped - I ask how it scales, who it helps, and how to make it invisible and delightful

 ---